← Projects

 The Problem

-Planning a ski day in the Pacific Northwest means checking five different websites.
+Planning a ski day means checking five different websites.
 SNOTEL for snowpack.
 NOAA for the forecast.
 WSDOT for road conditions.
 The resort's webcam page.
 Your group chat for who's actually going.
+By the time you've pieced it together, the alarm is set for 5 AM and you've talked yourself out of it.

 Architecture